kennethslee613/picoCTF2018-solutions/crypto/SpyFi/README.md

 Block 1:	| e | c | r | e | t |   | i | n | f | o | ! | ! | ! | ! | ! |
 ```

 Then, the program will encrypt blocks 0 and 1, which means that we have the ciphertext of block 0 with 15 A's and one secret character, we'll call this `leak-secret`.
-So in our perspective, since we don't know what `secret` is, block 0 would look like the following (where `(U)` is an unkown value):
+So in our perspective, since we don't know what `secret` is, block 0 would look like the following (where `(U)` is an unknown value):
 ```
 		| 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | a | b | c | d | e | f |
 		|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|